python/cpython/Doc/library/pyexpat.rst

    library has been declared obsolete.)

-.. method:: xmlparser.EntityDeclHandler(entityName, is_parameter_entity, value, base, systemId, publicId, notationName)
+.. method:: XMLParserType.EntityDeclHandler(entityName, is_parameter_entity, value, base, systemId, publicId, notationName)

    Called for all entity declarations.
 For parameter and internal entities, *value* will be a string giving the declared contents of the entity; this will